chartjs/Chart.js/_doc-parts-v2/01-Scales.md

 ---
-title: Getting started
+title: Scales
 anchor: scales
 ---

-###Scales

 Scales in v2.0 of Chart.js are significantly more powerful, but also different than those of v1.0.
-- Multiple x & y axes are now supported.
+* Multiple x & y axes are now supported.
-- A built-in label auto-skip feature now detects would-be overlapping ticks and labels and removes every nth label to keep things displaying normally.
+* A built-in label auto-skip feature now detects would-be overlapping ticks and labels and removes every nth label to keep things displaying normally.
-- Scale titles are now supported
+* Scale titles are now supported
+* New scale types can be extended without writing an entirely new chart type

 Every scale extends a core scale class with the following options: